MaoZiming/papers/3-storage-systems/32-storage.md

             2. Bitmap indicate that the block is allocated, but no inode points to it
             3. This write will result in **space leak**, as block 5 would never be used by FS
 - **Crash consistency** problem
-    - What we’d like to do ideally is move the file system from one consistent state (e.g., before the file got appended to) to another **atomically** (e.g., after the inode, bitmap, and new data block have been written to disk).
+    - Ideally, move the file system from one consistent state (e.g., before the file got appended to) to another **atomically** (e.g., after the inode, bitmap, and new data block have been written to disk).
     - Unfortunately, we can’t do this easily because the disk only commits one write at a time, and crashes or power loss may occur between these updates.
 We call this problem **crash-consistency problem**.

+### Solution #1: File System Checker (FSCK)

+- Basic idea: let inconsistency happen, fix them later
+- FSCK: a UNIX tool to check and repair a disk partition exist on different systems
+    - Runs before the file system is mounted and made available
+    - Once finished, should be consistent and made accessible
+- Summary
+    - Superblock: sanity check (i.e. FS size > # of blocks allocated)
+    - Free blocks: scan inodes, indirect blocks, to understand which blocks are currently allocated within FS.
+Inconsistency between bitmaps and inodes are resolved by trusting **inodes**.
+    - Inode state: checked for corruption, check valid type field
+    - Inode links: scan through directory tree, build link counts for every file, if mismatch between new calculated count and inode, correct action by fixing count within inode
+    - Duplicates: two inodes point to the same block
+    - Bad blocks: if pointer points to something outside valid range (i.e. refer to block greater than partition size)
+    - Directory checks: integrity check to make sure “.” and “..” are first entries, etc.
+- Problem
+    - Complicated knowledge about FS
+    - Way too slow!!
+        - search-the-entire-house-for-keys recovery algorithm

+### Solution 2: Journal File Systems

 - Journal File System
     - Basic idea: when updating the disk, before overwriting structures in place, first write down a little note (i.e. log) describing what you are about to do
     - Steps (data journaling)